floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 D3D11 - and this conceptual overlap significantly simplified the Vulkan backend implementation.

-In one area the Vulkan backend has even more straightforward implementations than some of the other backends, for instance the implementation of the resource binding call `sg_apply_bindings` in the Vulkan backend is one of the most straightforward of all backends and especially compared to the WebGPU backend.
+In some areas the Vulkan backend has even more straightforward implementations than some of the other backends, for instance the implementation of the resource binding call `sg_apply_bindings` in the Vulkan backend is one of the most straightforward of all backends and especially compared to the WebGPU backend.
 In Vulkan it's